rmusser01/BloodHound-Investigator/README.md

-# BloodHound Investigator (WIP - Not currently working)
+# BloodHound Investigator (DEPRECATED - Work on this has migrated to tldw_server, as the featureset of tldw_server has come to supersede the intended functionality of this application.

 ---------------------------------------------------------------------------------
 ## Table of Contents